Factbox: Key political risks to watch in Pakistan

 Adding to the uncertainty, Pakistan's President Asif Ali Zardari flew to Dubai on December 6 for medical treatment, sparking speculation of that he may resign, which his office has denied.

-The domestic political instability and the tense relations with Washington, especially since the killing of Osama bin Laden by U.S. special forces in May, make the overall environment extremely hostile to foreign investors.
+The domestic political uncertainty and the tense relations with Washington, especially since the killing of Osama bin Laden by U.S. special forces in May, make the overall environment extremely hostile to foreign investors.

 Such is the uncertainty surrounding Pakistan's commitment to the U.S-led war on militancy that Congress has suspended $800 million in military assistance to Pakistan.